-- An inherited corneal abnormality.
-About seven percent of those with the condition have a family history of keratoconus.
+- Family history: About seven percent of those with keratoconus have a family history of the condition.

-- It is associated with certain eye diseases, such as retinitis pigmentosa, retinopathy of prematurity, and vernal keratoconjunctivitis.
+- Certain eye diseases: Keratoconus is associated with certain eye diseases, including retinitis pigmentosa, retinopathy of prematurity, and vernal keratoconjunctivitis.

-- It is also associated with systemic diseases, such as Leber's congenital amaurosis, Ehlers-Danlos syndrome, Down syndrome, and osteogenesis imperfecta.
+- Other conditions: Keratoconus has been linked to other diseases, such as Leber's congenital amaurosis, Ehlers-Danlos syndrome, Down syndrome, and osteogenesis imperfecta.

-In about 10 to 20 percent of people with keratoconus, the cornea will eventually become too scarred or will not tolerate a contact lens.
-If either of these problems occurs, a corneal transplant may be needed.
-This operation is successful in more than 90 percent of those with advanced keratoconus.
+Corneal Transplantation: In severe cases, your ophthalmologist may recommend a corneal transplant.
+This surgery is successful in more than 90 percent of those with advanced keratoconus.
 Several studies have also reported that 80 percent or more of these patients have 20/40 vision or better after the operation.